DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_manage.md

 If you need to return to your booking application, you can continue with your draft in the service assessment service.

-Once you've submitted a booking request, the service assessment team will check it.
+Once you've submitted a booking request, the service assessment plus team will check it.

 These checks can take about 3 working days.
 You'll receive an email explaining next steps.